- Soil Association

 - encouraging bees and other pollinators

 Rotation crops (annuals).
-Rotational planting involves planting in groups and rotating their position each year.
-This improves soil health and optimises nutrients in the soil.
-Leave a three-year gap before the same group returns to the same spot.
-Use four main beds to group the crops as below:
+Rotational planting means planting in groups and rotating their position each year.
+This improves soil health and adds nutrients in the soil.
+Leave a three year gap before the same group returns to the same spot.
+Use four main beds for each of the crops groups:

 - Potato family – including tomatoes, aubergines, peppers